Hunting Regulations and Requirements

 - Persons hunting on Regulated Shooting Areas may shoot captive raised game birds (except free-flying captive-raised waterfowl) on Sundays.

-- Persons may hunt deer (Sunday Deer Hunting), turkeys (Turkey Seasons & Limits), small game (Small Game Seasons & Limits) and furbearers (Furbearer Seasons & Limits) on certain Sundays in certain areas.
+- Persons may hunt deer, turkeys, small game and furbearers on certain Sundays in certain areas.

 State Owned Lands